How to stream all Home Assistant events to Azure?

 How to create a Free Cluster?

 Start Free cluster creation here.
-First, you need give names for a Cluster and Database
+First, you need to give names for a Cluster and Database

 Next, we'll configure data ingestion from Azure Event Hub.